zlikavac32/php-enum/README.md

 ### Identity check

 Every call to enum object guarantees to return same instance every time it is called.
 That way you can use `===` to check whether instances are the same or not.

+## API

+Main class is `\Zlikavac32\Enum\Enum` which serves as base enum (I'd rather have `enum` keywords, but life isn't perfect).
+You have to extend it and provide `protected static function enumerate(): array` method which will return enumerations.
+Check the [Usage](#usage) section to see a real example.

+This class also exposes few public static and non static methods which are listed bellow.

+### Class methods

+- `final valueOf(string $name): static` - returns enum object identified by the name or throws an exception if none is found
+- `final values(): static[]` - returns all of the defined enum objects in order they were defined
+- `iterator(): Iterator<static>` - returns iterator object with all of the defined enum objects in order they were defined

+### Object methods

+- `__toString(): string` - returns default string representation which is the enum name itself
+- `final name(): string` - returns enum object name
+- `final ordinal(): int` - returns ordinal number of that enum object (it's position in the collection) starting from 0

+Other methods serve as a way to restrict inconsistent behaviour, for example, to have to distinct objects of the same enum name.
+Check the [Restrictions](#restrictions) section for more info.

 ## Usage